YunoHost/CI_package_check/README.md

 /PATH/analyseCI.sh "https://github.com/YunoHost-Apps/APP_ynh" "Test name (~x86-64b~)"
 ```

-Remote machines will be used in SSH, they will require SSH access with a public key without passphrase.
+Remote machines will be connected via SSH, they will require SSH access with a public key without passphrase.
 ```
 ssh-keygen -t rsa -b 4096 -N "" -f "pcheckCI_key"
 ssh-copy-id -i pcheckCI_key.pub login@server
 ```

 The config file must be adapted according to the remote machines used.
-For each architecture to be tested in SSH, you must replace `Instance = LOCAL` by` Instance = SSH` and enter the SSH connection information.
+For each architecture to be tested in SSH, you must replace `Instance = LOCAL` by `Instance = SSH` and enter the SSH connection information.